Skip to main content

 Flows Overview

-Flows are the core abstraction in Stepflow.
+Flows are the core abstraction in Stepflow, defining the workflow executed by the orchestrator.
 Some of the most important parts of a flow are:

 • Input - The schema for the input to the flow